-Grilling beef outdoors, identified by many names across the world, from BBQ to Braai, finds further dimension with wrapping your brisket in butcher paper whilst griling, according to critics.
+Grilling beef outdoors, identified by many names across the world, from BBQ to Braai, finds further dimension with wrapping your brisket in butcher paper whilst grilling, according to critics.

 ‘Low’ referring to the relative temperature conditions under which the meat is cooked and ‘slow’ referring to the relative time duration throughout which the meat is gradually brought to the most flavoursome finish.